imzeki/Music-Generator/README.txt

 Note:

 When opening Music.cmd, type down "import music" to activate the music generation.
+(No longer required)

 Pyknon is needed for the generation including IPython.
 Please download those using pip(download it) install pyknon, IPython(You need to have python first)